-Bankruptcy fraud is a type of “white collar crime,” or financial crime, which is defined by federal law under 18 U.S. Code § 157.
-Under the legal definition established by this statute, a person commits bankruptcy fraud when he or she files a bankruptcy petition, or other bankruptcy-related document, as part of a scheme to defraud another party, including having intent to devise such a scheme.
+Bankruptcy fraud is a type of “white-collar crime,” or financial crime, which is defined by federal law under 18 U.S. Code § 157.
+Under the legal definition established by this statute, a person commits bankruptcy fraud when they file a bankruptcy petition, or another bankruptcy-related document, as part of a scheme to defraud another party, including having intent to devise such a scheme.

 It is also bankruptcy fraud to make “a false or fraudulent representation, claim, or promise concerning or in relation to a proceeding under title 11, at any time before or after the filing of the petition, or in relation to a proceeding falsely asserted to be pending under such title.”
 In other words, it is bankruptcy fraud to make false statements, or to supply false or misleading information, before or after filing, in connection with any bankruptcy proceedings, which is what is meant by “a proceeding under title 11.”
 (Not to be confused with Chapter 11 bankruptcy, Title 11 of the U.S. Code pertains to bankruptcy generally, including Chapter 7 bankruptcy, or “liquidation,” and Chapter 13 bankruptcy, or “reorganization.”)

 Bankruptcy fraud can take several forms under these fairly broad definitions, such as filing multiple claims.
 One of the most common examples is the concealment of the debtor’s assets, which must be listed using accurate, complete, and up-to-date information when the debtor files for bankruptcy.
 For example, a document called Form 106A/B (Schedule A/B: Property) requires debtors to list any buildings, land, or other pieces of property they own or have an interest in.